knupel/Rope/docs/revision.md

 > add id ivec6 to store until to 6 id integer
 > add function pointer(), pointer_a(), pointer_b() to use line with pointer coordinate in memory, like i "C"
 > pass the vec, from vec2 to vec3 for the management and the bridge withe R_Shape
-> add function normal() to catch the normal position on the line if this is on it.
+> add function normal() to catch the normal position in or on the line if this is on it.
+> add ortho(vec2 p) to create a orthographic projection of the point on the line

 > R_Node
 > change int id to ivec6 id